 On arriving in Paris, Jessy found that Pascale had changed her looks.
 Gone was the Leslie Caron look.
 She was now wearing heavy make-up, provocative clothes, high patent boots and still those sultry black velvet chokers that she used to make herself and wear all the time in London.
 She told her friend that that was the Parisian fashion of the moment and that she should borrow some of her clothes and dress like a French girl.

-Jessy, ‘Zizi’ by now to all her friends, started to wear them for fun and both girls went out to have a good time as Pascale had already made quite a number of friends who took them both out every evening.
+Jessy, ‘Zizi’ by now to all her friends, started to wear them for fun and both girls went out to have a good time as Pascale had already made quite a few friends who took them both out every evening.

-Soon Zizi fell for François, a suave man 15 years her senior who was around the girls more often than the usual crowd.
+Soon Zizi fell for François, a suave man fifteen years her senior who was around the girls more often than the usual crowd.
 Her attachment to François was a gradual affair going through the different stages of age and experience, the nature of loving, the approach to sex, until one day Zizi realized she was hopelessly and passionately in love with him.
 She would do anything to please him.
 François took advantage of her loyalty and convinced her to take part in all types of parties and orgies.
 Pascale was there too, and they would laugh and make jokes afterwards.